balladeer/effective-enigma/burrow/content/02_development.md

 If the bright electricity inside was bad, the silent void was worse.

 The shuttle left the metal tube, traveling down an industrial rail that ran along the Shipyard's spine back to the rocky mass of the Burrow.
-While children sometimes looked out the windows, I preferred to keep my eyes on the floor.
+While children and the easily impressed looked out the windows, I preferred to keep my eyes on the floor.
 There was nothing out there worth seeing.
-*Worth knowing.*
+*Nothing worth knowing.*

 I held my egg tooth between three fingers, feeling its point dig into my skin.
 This part of my trip always felt longer than the clocks claimed.

-A few minutes later, the shuttle passed into the moon, leaving the void behind, then departed the main spine, which they said traveled deep into the core of the Burrow back when extraction still occurred, switching instead onto a smaller set of rails to make a trio of stops before returning to the Shipyard.
+Minutes later, the shuttle passed into the moon, leaving the void behind, then departed the main spine, which they said traveled deep into the core of the Burrow back when extraction still occurred, switching instead onto a smaller set of rails to make a trio of stops before returning to the Shipyard.
 When the doors opened at my stop, I grabbed my pack and board, then hopped off the shuttle and left the station, exiting into a large, dim cavern, the storage cavity known as Silo 3.

 *Home.*